anycable/anycable-rails/docs/compatibility.md

 ## RuboCop cops

-AnyCable integrates with [RuboCop](https://github.com/rubocop-hq/rubocop) to detect incompatible code in your application.
+AnyCable Rails comes with [RuboCop](https://github.com/rubocop-hq/rubocop) rules to detect incompatible code in your application.

 Add to your `.rubocop.yml`: